 In addition, city bikes are only comfortable in urban asphalt environments.
 It is therefore necessary to turn towards a hybrid bicycle for a practice between city and forest tracks.

-Moreover, using bicycle paths, corridors and other reserved lanes separates you from traffic and thus decreases the chances of collisions.
+Moreover, using bicycle paths, corridors and other reserved lanes separates you from traffic and thus decreases the probabilities of collisions.

 Being cautious can help you avoid the main dangers of city traffic.
-By stretching your arm before changing directions, by being careful at intersections and by not wearing headphones (in accordance with the law July 1, 2015), you considerably reduce the risk of accidents.
+By stretching your arm before changing directions, by being careful at intersections and by not being on your phone, you considerably reduce the risk of accidents.

 You can also secure your city bike.
 Bicycle thefts are very common in urban areas, therefore, don't forget to tie your precious mount with a bicycle lock .